sok123-1/hello-world/README.md

-# 📱Screen Lab
+# 📱Habitly

 ---

-##  What is Sceen Lab?
+##  What is Habitly?

-**Screen Lab** A simple app where you can track your screen time, set goals and join leaderboards with your friends to compete to see who can stay off their phone for the longest time evey week.
+**Habitly** App where you can create habit lists, set goals and join leaderboards with your friends to compete to see who can keep their habit streak for the longest.
 ---

 ##  Functional Requirements

-- 📊 Track daily, weekly, and monthly screen time
+- Track daily, weekly, and monthly habit streaks
-- 👥 Create or join groups to compare statistics
+- Create or join groups to compare streaks
-- 🏆 View leaderboards and group stats
+- View leaderboards and group stats
 -
 ---

 ##  Non-Functional Requirements

-- 💻 Responsive and intuitive user interface
+-  Responsive and intuitive user interface
-- 🔒 Data privacy and security for all users
+-  Data privacy and security for all users
-- 📈 Scalable to support many users and groups
+-  Scalable to support many users and groups